-Amazing to realize that the seeming randomness of the universe is indeed really quite systematic.
-Sherlock Holmes might be astounded.
+It amazes me no end to realize that the seeming randomness of the universe is indeed really quite systematic.
+Sherlock Holmes and his assistant Dr Watson might be astounded.

 Here I don’t mean that mantra which all politicians, from aspiring wannabes to seasoned veterans, chant feverishly in order to look legit.
 (But most end up just talking).